dmcclimans/FlickrAlbumSort/Readme.md

 7. Click the **Complete** button.

 8. Close the Add Login Account dialog.

+<a name="KnownIssues"></a>
+## Known Issues

+**Flickr time-out errors**

+You may experience time-out or other communication errors when the program is transferring data to and from Flickr.
+The program will attempt to recover from these errors by retrying the commands, but this is not always successful.
+After 3 failed attempts the program will display an error message and stop communicating.

+If you wish you can repeat the sort to see if Flickr will process the commands.

 ## License
 FlickrAlbumSort is licensed under the MIT license.
 You may use the FlickrAlbumSort